Actindo-AG/Documentation/POS/Operation/02_SelectOffer.md

 ## Verify the age

 When you select an offer, Actindo checks whether an age verification is necessary for the offer before it is placed in the bill list.
 This may be necessary for offers such as alcoholic beverages, cigarettes, or energy drinks.
-This feature is only available, if the *Display age verification* setting is activated.
+>[Info] Note for administrators: This feature is only available, if the *Display age verification* setting is activated.
 For detailed information, see [Display age verification](../UserInterface/02a_GlobalSettings.md#display-age-verification).

 #### Prerequisites